aarif45419-bit/Aarif-demo/README.md

 # Aarif-demo
-This is my first git repsitory
+This is my first git repository.
+Author - Aarif Ali